GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 TPAC which explored an overview of the proposal.
-There is also a [very early prototype version of the API](https://github.com/WICG/FedCM/blob/main/explainer/HOWTO.md) available behind a flag from Chrome 89, but this is purely for experimentation and will change as discussion progresses.
+There is also a [very early prototype version of the API](https://github.com/WICG/FedCM/blob/main/explainer/HOWTO.md) available behind the `about://flags#webid` flag from Chrome 89, but this is purely for experimentation and will change as discussion progresses.

 {% Aside %}